 Clinical Residency in Women’s Health Rehabilitation

-Beaumont Health offers a Women’s Health Physical Therapy Residency program that provides training in current, evidence-based clinical care while promoting excellence in education, embarking on clinical research and engaging in the communities served.
+The Corewell Health East Women’s Health Physical Therapy Residency Program provides training in current, evidence-based clinical care while promoting excellence in education, embarking on clinical research and engaging in the communities served.

 The program's mission is to:

 - prepare the resident trainee in advanced clinical practice

 - accelerate innovative analytical thinking and reasoning skills

 - provide leading-edge professional development in women’s health physical therapy

 During the year-long program, residents will learn to provide patient and family-centered care through a comprehensive, well-rounded education within a 1,100 bed tertiary, teaching and research hospital.
 The program includes clinical work, a didactic component, research, and community outreach opportunities.